 Liv S. Erhard, PharmD, BCPS

-Clinical Staff Pharmacist – Critical Care
+Clinical Pharmacist, Critical Care

-Dr. Erhard is the surgical ICU preceptor for the PGY2 pharmacy critical care residency program.
-She also precepts PGY1 residents and pharmacy students in critical care.
+Dr. Erhard is the surgical ICU preceptor for the PGY-2 pharmacy critical care residency program.
+She also precepts PGY-1 residents and pharmacy students in critical care.
 Her areas of interest include infectious disease and antimicrobial stewardship.
 Dr. Erhard holds an appointment as an adjunct assistant professor at the University of Connecticut.
 Outside of work, she enjoys running, ultimate, board games, and spending time with her friends, family, and dog.

 Alyson M. Esteves, PharmD, BCPS, BCCCP

-Clinical Pharmacist Lead – Critical Care
+Clinical Pharmacist Lead, Critical Care and Emergency Medicine

-PGY2 Critical Care Residency Program Director
+PGY-2 Critical Care Residency Program Director

 Among critical care topics, Dr. Esteves has particular interests in sedation management and delirium.
-She is currently the medical intensive care (MICU) preceptor for both PGY1 and PGY2 residents.
+She is currently the medical intensive care (MICU) preceptor for both PGY-1 and PGY-2 residents.
 Dr. Esteves also offers a variety of student rotations.
 She is a member of the Society of Critical Care Medicine and the American Society of Health System Pharmacists.
 Outside of work, she enjoys hiking, snowboarding, traveling, and spending time with her dog, family, and friends.

 Ashley Fay, PharmD, BCPS

 Dr. Fay’s areas of interest include internal medicine, cardiology, and continuing professional development.
-Dr. Fay is an internal medicine preceptor for the PGY1 residency program in addition to offering advanced pharmacy practice institutional and internal medicine student rotations.
+Dr. Fay is an internal medicine preceptor for the PGY-1 residency program in addition to offering advanced pharmacy practice institutional and internal medicine student rotations.
 She also serves as co-chair for the P&T Policy Panel and as an adjunct assistant professor at the University of Connecticut.
 Outside of work, she enjoys spending time with her family and friends, traveling, swimming, hiking, and cooking.

 Angie Forbes, PharmD, BCPS

-Clinical Staff Pharmacist – Critical Care and Internal Medicine
+Clinical Pharmacist, Critical Care and Internal Medicine

-Dr. Forbes remained at DHMC following her residency and now serves as a preceptor for PGY1 residents and pharmacy students in the critical care and general medicine areas.
-She enjoys the variety of disease states in these care areas and specific interests include medication reconciliation and sedation/analgesia.
+Dr. Forbes remained at DHMC following her residency and now serves as a preceptor for PGY-1 residents and pharmacy students in the critical care and general medicine areas.
+She enjoys the variety of disease states in these care areas and her specific interests include medication reconciliation and sedation/analgesia.
 Outside of pharmacy, Dr. Forbes enjoys skiing, sailing, rock climbing, reading, and board games.

 Laura Hackett, PharmD, BCOP

-Clinical Pharmacist Lead – Medical Oncology
+Clinical Pharmacist Lead, Medical Oncology

-Taylor Harkness, PharmD, BCPS
+Sarah Hale, PharmD, BCPS